Singing While Playing

 About the Author

-Kimberly McInnis is a singer, songwriter, and music producer living in Pittsburgh, Pennsylvania.
+Kimberly McInnis is a singer, songwriter, and multi-instrumentalist living in Pittsburgh, Pennsylvania.
 She is a dueling piano entertainer at Howl at the Moon nightclub and creates original music as Kim Maverick.
 She also serves as Support Specialist for Estill Voice International and is the editor of the Think Voice Blog.